Jannik-m12/Regression-Monetary-Freedom/README.md

-# Tomorrow University - Jannik Melcher
+ # Regression-Monetary-Freedom - Jannik Melcher
-## Regression-Monetary-Freedom

 **Essential Elements of a Great README:**